-The one terminal war foreshadowed endlessly in the last century shattered into fifty endless wars all going on simultaneously, fought only by the poorest people in the most degraded landscapes?
+The one world-ending war foreshadowed endlessly in the last century shattered into fifty endless wars all going on at once, fought by the poorest people in the most decimated places?
 (Where there was nothing but oil.
 Nothing but diamonds.
 Nothing but cobalt.)
 Two towers coming down, a thousand towers going up.
-The slums stretching as far as the eye can see.
+The slums stretching to the edge of sight.
 The cities that are factories, the farms that are factories, the ships that are factories.
 The plants that are machines.
 The animals that are machines.
 The first trillionaires?

-The vast fields of oil-stained asphalt surrounding the gargantuan concrete temples in which there were no collective public rituals, only individual ones, requiring currency transactions.
-The heads of mountains sliced off and their guts ripped out and their veins bleeding black waste through the bleak towns.
-The dry exurban plains of the brown world glittering everywhere with acres of windblown plastic trash.
+The vast fields of oil-stained asphalt surrounding gargantuan temples in which there were no collective public rituals, only individual ones, requiring currency.
+The heads of mountains sliced off and their entrails ripped out and their veins bleeding black waste through the bleak towns.
+The dry exurban plains of the brown world glittering everywhere with acres of windblown trash.
 The mountains of waste, as tall as Everest, as deep as the oceans.
 The waste, the waste, the waste.

 But the cute puppies?
 The teen pop stars?
 The home videos?
 The first-person shooter games?
 The selfies at the Grand Canyon?
-The tiny glowing devices that told a million lies a second, shining in everyone’s hands.
+The tiny screens telling a million lies a second, shining in your hands.
 The phones, the phones, the phones.

-The horror stories of dismemberment and necrophilia?
+But the horror stories of dismemberment and necrophilia?
 Of stolen fetuses?
-Of school shootings and mall shootings and post office shootings and cinema shootings and campus shootings and abortion clinic shootings and army base shootings and family shootings and ex-wife/girlfriend shootings and drive-bys and snipers and standoffs and road rage shootings and shooting range shootings?
-Of property better protected than ever in the history of property, of children ever more at risk of dying of gunshot?
-Of paranoid white men killing cops, of paranoid white cops killing black men and boys.
+Of school shootings and mall shootings and post office shootings and cinema shootings and campus shootings and abortion clinic shootings and army base shootings and concert shootings, and family shootings and ex-wife/girlfriend shootings and drive-bys and snipers and standoffs and road rage shootings and shooting range shootings?
+Of property better protected than ever in the history of property, of children ever more at risk of being shot?
+Of white men killing cops, of white cops killing black men and children.
 Of men of any skin color killing women they’ve had sex with.

 (Mostly, all right mostly.
 The age when it became (almost) impossible to exaggerate anything.)

-The working class in the global North drifting into narcotized nicotine-addicted alcoholic diabetic televised poverty, in the global South scrambling frantically into the soulless middle class.
-The shopping malls in the North dying into spaces out of a post-apocalyptic fantasy, into Miss Havisham’s great dark cobwebbed halls of regret; the shopping malls in the South exploding, growing white as false teeth over razed forests and slums.
-In the North the black cities coming down, collapsed by debt, scoured by floods, the white cities rising in an orgy of speculation out of their weed-choked ruins.
-In the South city after brown city erasing the old farmland.
+The working class in the global North drifting into narcotized nicotine-addicted alcoholic diabetic televised poverty, in the global South scrambling frantically into the middle class.
+The shopping malls in the North dying into spaces out of a post-apocalyptic fantasy, into Miss Havisham’s great dark cobwebbed halls of regret; the shopping malls in the South exploding, growing white as false teeth over the razed slums.
+In the North, the black cities coming down, collapsed by debt, scoured by floods, the white cities rising in an orgy of speculation out of their weed-choked ruins.
+In the South, city after brown city erasing the old farmland.
 The glittering towers rise, the gleaming gates slam shut.
 Takes money to make money.
 Are you in or out?
 The hedge fund managers.
 The media conglomerates.
 The megachurches.
+The mega-dams.
 The crashing trees.
-The gigantic dams.
 The transcontinental smog.

 The superhighways, the soft wheels turning everywhere.
 The global triumph of the private car.
-The daily traffic jams.
 A city disgorges ten million vehicles and they inch along a ten-lane freeway.
 What’s the saddest pretty sight in the world?
-At night in the western desert, the endless line of diamonds winding up the grade, the endless line of rubies winding down.
+At night in the velvet darkness of the western desert, the endless line of diamonds winding up the grade, the endless line of rubies winding down.
 A whole separate history unfolding inside each car.
 A history whose unique and intricate detail will disappear like a melting snowflake leaving behind only a genetic trace – perhaps – and a tiny increase in local entropy.
-“All these memories will be lost… like tears in the rain.”
+“All these memories will be lost… like tears in the rain,” Roy Batty said.
 What is human?

 Outside each car?
 The Sixth Extinction.

 The heat waves, the droughts, the floods.
 The emptied reservoirs, the flooded coastlines.
 The polar vortex.
-The tornados, the tsunamis, the blizzards, the haboobs, the superstorms.
+The tornados, tsunamis, blizzards, haboobs, derechos, the superstorms.
+Bombogenesis!
 The beautiful shiny blue days after the storms, before the brown haze drifts back in to choke the skyscrapers.
 The calving glaciers shrieking like mortally wounded Behemoths as they upend themselves into the sea.
 The sinking islands.
-The acid seas, the dissolving starfish, the maddened otters, their brains teeming with parasites.
+The acid seas, dissolving starfish, the maddened otters, their brains teeming with parasites.
 The jellyfish blooms.
-Mile after mile of delicate corals bleaching.
+Mile after thousand-mile of delicate corals bleaching.
 The meltdown, the invisible poison spreading in color-coded plumes across the sea.
-The color-coded charts and graphs documenting every decimal point of the data no one looks at except the generals and the scientists.
+The color-coded charts and graphs documenting every decimal point of the data no one looks at except the scientists and the generals.
 The last amphibian?
 The comeback stories: aww, look, a bald eagle!

-The mountaineers, the deep-sea divers, the long distance runners.
+But the mountaineers, the deep-sea divers, the long-distance runners.
 The records broken, the wild acclaim.
 Look, he came from a village with no drinking water to set a new marathon record!
-Look, they climbed a cliff of ice that won’t be there next week!
+Look, they climbed a cliff of ice that won’t be there next year!
 The professional activists.
-The coordinated risings, the colorful marches, the big puppets and banners, the handwritten signs, the sit-ins and camp-outs and die-ins – the only mass public rituals besides sporting events and pop concerts.
+The coordinated risings, the colorful marches, big puppets and banners, handwritten signs, the sit-ins and camp-outs and die-ins – the only mass public rituals besides sporting events and pop concerts.
 The only ones that are free.
 The baptism of tear gas and baton, of rubber bullet and beanbag round.
 Stephen Daedalus said god was a shout in the street – is that what he meant?

-The young, enraged, betrayed, powerless.
+The young, betrayed, powerless.
 Distracted.
 Suicidal.
 Terminally anxious.
 Criminal.
 The drugs, the drugs, the drugs.
+All rocking-horse winners now: there must be more money, there must be more money, there must be more money.
 The military plans for dealing with social breakdown.
-All rocking-horse winners now: there must be more money, there must be more money, there must be more money.
 The spies and hackers.
 The mercenaries (“contractors”).
 The cops, the prisons, the weaponry, the gear.
 Tasers?
 Drones?
-Whatever you can dream, they can build.
+Whatever you can imagine, they can build.